-#1 Driving Route 60 (Kanawha Falls/Hawks Nest)
+1. Driving Route 60 (Kanawha Falls/Hawks Nest/New River Gorge)

 Hop back in the car and continue driving to Kanawha Falls, a natural landmark along the Kanawha River.
 Enjoy the photo-ops of the gorgeous waterfall cascading across the river, crashing over the rocky terrain.
-The Glen Ferris Inn, listed on the National Register of Historic Places, is right past the falls and a lovely place to spend the night or just have a look around.
-Next up is Hawks Nest State Park, an excellent area for a hike or visit the scenic overlooks for beautiful panoramic views.
-You can also take the aerial tram down the mountain to the bottom of the gorge or go on a Jetboat ride.
+The Glen Ferris Inn is right past the falls and a lovely place to spend the night or just look around.
+It is listed on the National Register of Historic Places.

 Hawks Nest has a gift shop with unusual souvenirs and another shop across the street from the scenic overlook parking area.
 When you get back in your car, hold on tight because you are about to enter some dangerous “s” shaped curves and steep hills.
 You probably will not exceed 35 mph for quite some time.
 Driving this road is like playing your own video game course.